Carpinus betulus ‘Frans Fontaine’ – Frans Fontaine Hornbeam

 The Frans Fontaine Hornbeam is perfect for fitting into smaller landscapes and the narrow spaces in between properties, providing a hedge or screening tree.
 It responds well to pruning when shaping as a hedge.
 This tree is suitable for planting when you want the European Hornbeam but don’t have space for a 60 foot tree!
 It looks outstanding when planting multiple trees in a row – lining a pathway or forming a hedge.

-The leaves of Carpinus betulus ‘Frans Fontaine’ are an attractive, dark green color with serrated margins.
-In the fall the foliage turns to bright yellow to brighten up late fall days.
+The leaves are an attractive, dark green color with serrated margins.
+In the fall, the foliage turns bright yellow and brightens up late fall days.
 The attractive bark is smooth and gray-green in color.

 The Frans Fontaine Hornbeam produces both male and female catkins.
 The male flowers are drooping yellow catkins, and the female flowers are green catkins.
 The fruits are small nutlets, surrounded by a whorl of bracts that turn from green to brown as they mature.

 No serious disease or insect problems.
-This tree also has some resistance to deer and drought conditions once established.
+Some resistance to deer and drought conditions once established.
 Attractive to wildlife – birds and butterflies.